Beginning in Q4, we launched a new initiative – a daily newsletter of curated Revenue Operations content called The RevOps Daily.

 As we begin the new year, we wanted to look at the articles we shared in Q4 that garnered the most engagement.
 As a whole, they tell a clear story about what Revenue Operators are most interested in.

 In particular, we saw a great interest in what trends to look out for in 2021 and how to best prepare for the continued changes that lay ahead.

 Below are the top 10 most popular posts from the hundreds of posts we curated over the final quarter of 2020.

 OpsStars has been one of the preeminent Revenue Operations events for some time.
 Given the challenges of 2020, this year was a little different – but it was a monumental event nonetheless.

-The keynote address given by CEO, Evan Liang, highlighted the evolution of the Ops role and where it is going in the future.
+The keynote address was given by CEO Evan Liang highlighted the evolution of the Ops role and where it is going in the future.

 Interestingly, Evan discussed the transition of Ops from merely tactical to include strategy as well.
 Breaking things down to People, Process, and Technology, Evan clearly articulates how Ops will look in the future.

 In this excellent article, Jeff Ignacio, Head of Revenue and Growth Operations at UpKeep, goes deep into the benefits of Sales Capacity Planning and why it’s a required task for sales leaders that need to scale revenue.

 Jeff points to six important factors to consider when doing sales capacity planning: attrition, recruiting, ramp, attainment, and more.